 - i.
-If the student withdraws from the program for any reason more than thirty (30) calendar days before August 17, 2020, the student will be entitled to a refund of 100% of the program fee paid by the student, less a \$2,000 administrative fee. - ii.
-If the student withdraws from the program within thirty (30) before August 17, 2020 and the initial payment has been made, the student will not be entitled to a refund.
-Also, as a consequence, the final payment will not become due. - iii.
-If the student withdraws or is asked to leave the program within thirty (30) calendar days after August 17, 2020, the student is entitled to a refund of \$500.
+If the Student withdraws from the Program for any reason more than thirty (30) calendar days before August 15, 2022, the Student will be entitled to a refund of 100% of the Program Fee paid by Student, less a \$2,000 administrative fee. - ii.
+If the Student withdraws from the Program within thirty (30) before August 15, 2022 and the Initial Payment has been made, the Student will not be entitled to a refund.
+Also, as a consequence, the Final Payment will not become due. - iii.
+If the Student withdraws or is asked to leave the Program within thirty (30) calendar days after August 15, 2022, the Student is entitled to refund of \$500.

-Notwithstanding the foregoing, in the event the student withdraws from the pto special circumstances, including, but not limited to, illness or death in the immediate family, and such special circumstances to be determined by the program director in such director's sole discretion, then the student may be permitted to re-enter the program on a date, to be determined by the program director, without penalty.
-In this case, the full amount of the program fee will be retained and applied toward completion of the program in a future year.
+Notwithstanding the foregoing, in the event the Student withdraws from the Program due to special circumstances, including, but not limited to, illness or death in the immediate family, and such special circumstances to be determined by the Program Director in such Director's sole discretion, then the Student may be permitted to re-enter the program on a date, to be determined by the Program Director, without penalty.
+In this case, the full amount of the Program Fee will be retained and applied toward completion of the Program in a future year.

 iv.
-If the student withdraws or is asked to leave the program after thirty (30) calendar days of August 17, 2020, the student will not be entitled to any refund.
+If the Student withdraws or is asked to leave the Program after thirty (30) calendar days after August 15, 2021, the Student will not be entitled to any refund.